 By the end of this article, you will be chomping at the bit to get started, armed with the knowledge to take on any niche you desire.

-Niche and Niche Product Definition…
+Niche Market and Niche Product Definition…

-Niche market as defined by Google;
+The Niche market definition by Google;

 - a small, specialized market for a particular product or service.

-- “the product is very much aimed at a niche market”
+- “The product is very much aimed at a niche market”

 To give you a few niche examples take a look at the following;